McCandless History, Family Crest & Coats of Arms

 Spelling variations of this family name include: McCandlish, McAndliss, McCandless, McChandliss, McChandlish, McChandless, McCandliss, McCaunless, McCaunles, McKanless, McCanless, Candlish and many more.

 Some of the McCandless family moved to Ireland, but this topic is not covered in this excerpt.
-Another 255 words(18 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: